 3.2.
 The work of the Board of Directors

 The Board of Directors sets out a work schedule to ensure that all relevant issues are discussed during the year and that important policies, rules of procedure, internal rules, etc. are discussed at least once a year.
 The strategy and budget process is initiated at a seminar in October/November, while final adoption takes place at a meeting in December.

 The Board of Directors has a remuneration committee responsible for supervising the implementation of NORDEN’s remuneration policy.
-The committee held three meetings in 2013.
-More details about remuneration committee.
+The committee held two meetings in 2014.
+More details about remuneration committee (terms of reference).

 3.3.
 Board composition